 Functioning of state institutions

-The role of the opposition in a democratic parliament, its legal rights, concerning in particular the parliamentary supervision and scrutiny of the executive, its relations with the majority and responsibilities have been the subject of a Report adopted in 2011.
+In 2016, the Commission also resumed its work aiming at updating its 2010 report on the role of the opposition in a democratic parliament, its legal rights, concerning in particular the participation of the opposition in the legislative processes, the parliamentary supervision and scrutiny of the executive, and more geenrally the relations of then opposition with the majority as well as the duties of a constructive opposition.

-In 2014, three opinions of the Commission concerned State institutions.
-The municipal reform in Azerbaijan raised the concerns of the Commission since some of the proposed amendments put the independence of the bodies of local self-government at risk.
+In 2014, the Commission expressed concerns over the municipal reform in Azerbaijan, as some of the proposed amendments put the independence of the bodies of local self-government at risk.

 In 2013, at the request of the Parliamentary Assembly of the Council of Europe, the Commission adopted a report on the role of extra-institutional actors in a democratic society (lobbying), providing an overview of strategies to strengthen the democracy-supportive role of such actors.
 The report was prepared as a contribution to the Committee of Ministers’ assessment of the feasibility of a legal instrument in this field.